-So, you just finished gardening and you have a pile of weeds.
-Instead of pulling out a plastic trash bag, why not dump it into your compost bin?
-Composting recycles an array of organic materials that would otherwise end up in landfills and be left to produce harmful gases such as methane.
-These materials prove very useful in naturally fertilizing soil for gardens and farms, as well as putting carbon back into the earth instead of releasing it.
+So, you just finished cooking and you have a pile of potato peels, stems and leaves.
+Instead of pulling out a plastic trash bag, why not dump these food scraps into your compost bin?
+Composting recycles organic materials that would otherwise end up in landfills, and is used to naturally fertilize gardens and farms.

 How to compost: